airsplay/vokenization/README.md

 pip install -v --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" ./
 ```
 After that, you could bring the option `--fp16` and `--fp16_opt_level O2` back in
-the script `scripts/small_vlm_wiki103_glue.bash`.
+the script `scripts/small_vlm_wiki103.bash`.
 I recommend to use `--fp16_opt_level O2`.
 Although the option O2 might be [unstable](https://github.com/NVIDIA/apex/issues/818#issuecomment-639012282),
-it saves memory.
+it saves a lot memory:
-The per-gpu-batch-size is 32 with O1 but 64 with O2.
+the max per-gpu-batch-size is 32 with O1 but 64 with O2.

 #### English Wikipedia
 After the [vokenization process](#the-vokenization-process) of wiki103,